-Once these applications are developed, in the traditional approach, they are executed on compute clusters, super computers, or Grid infrastructures [21] where the focus on allocating resources is heavily biased by the availability of computational power.
+Once these applications are developed, in the traditional approach, they are executed on compute clusters, super computers, or Grid infrastructures [21].
+In this approach, the focus on allocating resources is heavily biased by the availability of computational power.
 The application and the data both need to be moved to the available computational power in order for them to be executed.
-Although these infrastructures are highly efficient in performing compute intensive parallel applications, when the volumes of data accessed by an application increases, the overall efficiency decreases due to the inevitable data movement.
+Although these infrastructure are highly efficient in performing compute intensive parallel applications, when the volumes of data accessed by an application increases, the overall efficiency decreases due to the inevitable data movement.

-Cloud technologies such as Google MapReduce, Google File System (GFS) [22], Hadoop and Hadoop Distributed File System (HDFS) [7], Microsoft Dryad, and CGL-MapReduce adopt a more data-centered approach to parallel runtimes.
+Cloud technologies such as Google MapReduce, Google File System (GFS) [22], Hadoop and Hadoop Distributed File System (HDFS) [8], Microsoft Dryad, and CGL-MapReduce adopt a more data-centered approach to parallel runtimes.
 In these frameworks, the data is staged in data/compute nodes of clusters or large-scale data centers, such as in the case of Google.
 The computations move to the data in order to perform data processing.
 Distributed file systems such as GFS and HDFS allow Google MapReduce and Hadoop to access data via distributed storage systems built on heterogeneous compute nodes, while Dryad and CGL-MapReduce support reading data from local disks.
 The simplicity in the programming model enables better support for quality of services such as fault tolerance and monitoring.
 Table 1 highlights the features of three cloud technologies that we used.

 Table 1.
-Comparison of features supported by different cloud technologies.
+Comparison of features supported by different cloud technologies

-Feature Hadoop Dryad & DryadLINQ CGL-MapReduce

-Programming MapReduce DAG based execution MapReduce with

-Model flows Combine phase

-Data Handling HDFS Shared directories/ Shared file system /

-Local disks Local disks

-Intermediate Data HDFS/ Files/TCP pipes/ Shared Content Distribution

-Communication Point-to-point via memory FIFO Network

-HTTP (NaradaBrokering[23])

-Scheduling Data locality/ Data locality/ Network Data locality

-Rack aware topology based

-run time graph

-optimizations

-Failure Handling Persistence via Re-execution of vertices Currently not

-HDFS implemented

-Re-execution of (Re-executing map

-map and reduce tasks, redundant reduce

-tasks tasks)

-Monitoring Monitoring support Monitoring support for Programming interface

-of HDFS, execution graphs to monitor the progress

-Monitoring of jobs

-MapReduce

-computations

-Language Implemented using Programmable via C# Implemented using Java

-Support Java DryadLINQ provides Other languages are

-Other languages are LINQ programming supported via Java

-supported via API for Dryad wrappers

-Hadoop Streaming
+Feature Hadoop Dryad CGL-MapReduce Programming Model MapReduce DAG based execution flows MapReduce with Combine phase Data Handling HDFS Shared directories/ Local disks Shared file system / Local disks Intermediate Data Communication HDFS/ Point-to-point via HTTP Files/TCP pipes/ Shared memory FIFO Content Distribution Network (NaradaBrokering [23]) Scheduling Data locality/ Rack aware Data locality/ Network topology based run time graph optimizations Data locality Failure Handling Persistence via HDFS Re-execution of map and reduce tasks Re-execution of vertices Currently not implemented (Re-executing map tasks, redundant reduce tasks) Monitoring Monitoring support of HDFS Monitoring MapReduce computations Monitoring support for execution graphs Programming interface to monitor the progress of jobs Language Support Implemented using Java Other languages are supported via Hadoop Streaming Programmable via C# DryadLINQ [24] provides LINQ programming API for Dryad Implemented using Java Other languages are supported via Java wrappers

-Y. Gu, et al., present Sphere [24] architecture, a framework which can be used to execute user-defined functions on data stored in a storage framework named Sector, in parallel.
+Y. Gu, et al., present Sphere [25] architecture, a framework which can be used to execute user-defined functions on data stored in a storage framework named Sector, in parallel.
 Sphere can also perform MapReduce style programs and the authors compare the performance with Hadoop for tera-sort application.
 Sphere stores intermediate data on files, and hence is susceptible to higher overheads for iterative applications.

-All-Paris [25] is an abstraction that can be used to solve a common problem of comparing all the elements in a data set with all the elements in another data set by applying a given function.
+All-Paris [26] is an abstraction that can be used to solve a common problem of comparing all the elements in a data set with all the elements in another data set by applying a given function.
 This problem can be implemented using typical MapReduce frameworks such as Hadoop, however for large data sets, the implementation will not be efficient, because all map tasks need to access all the elements of one of the data sets.
 We can develop an efficient iterative MapReduce implementation using CGL-MapReduce to solve this problem.
 The algorithm is similar to the matrix multiplication algorithm we will explain in section 3.